sujatha-369/OpenHRM-Application/README.md

 # OpenHRM-Application
-Its Industry Based project in Selenium with Java
+Its HRM application Industry Based Testing project in Selenium with Java